wrench-project/wrench/doc/index.md

 ![](images/wrench-architecture.png)

-# Classes of Users #                       {#overview-users}
+# Three Classes of Users #                       {#overview-users}

 WRENCH is intended for two different classes of users:

-- **WMS Users**  use WRENCH to simulate workflow executions using existing software insfrastructures (WMS implementations, Core services).
+- **WMS Users**  use WRENCH to simulate workflow executions using already implemented WMS implementations and Core services.
-- **WMS Developers/Researchers**  use WRENCH to prototype and evaluate software WMS designs and/or to investigate and evaluate novel algorithms to be implemented in WMSs.
+- **WMS Developers/Researchers**  use WRENCH to prototype and evaluate software WMS designs and/or to investigate and evaluate novel algorithms to be implemented in WMSs, interacting with already implemented Core Services.
+- **Internal Developers** contribute to the WRENCH code, and in particular, implement new Core Services.

 ## Three Levels of API Documentation ##              {#overview-users-levels}